MASTAR-LAST/Science/README.md

 in containing almost all the information of atoms, which makes it powerful and able to create simple simulations of atomic activities.

-NOTE: this package is created by one persone, so don't be rude
+> **NOTE:** this package is created by one persone, so don't be rude

+## Contributing

+**Pull requests are welcome**.
+For major changes, please open an *issue* first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

 <h2> Sources </h2>
         <ul>